 By the time I was actually ready to pack, I was tasked with how I was going to fit 200 items in his duffle bag.
 It turns out, I didn’t need to pack absolutely everything I had dreamed up in my worst-case scenario mom brain.

-To save you from the torment of taking too much, we have come up with an essential checklist of what your child will need while away at overnight camp at Muskoka Woods.
+To save you from the torment of taking too much, we have come up with an essential packing list of what your child will need while away at overnight camp at Muskoka Woods.

 The first step is to label all of your child’s clothing, so it doesn’t get lost or mixed up with fellow guests’ belongings.
 Also, leave all jewelry, tablets and cellphones at home, because a) your child will not need these at camp and 2) Why take the risk of them being lost?

 Next, look at what your child will be doing while away at camp.
-Are they in selected programs like skateboarding, inline skating, or golf?
-If so, they will need the appropriate equipment, including helmets, protective pads, skateboards, skates, and golf clubs and a collared golf shirt.
+Are they doing outdoor activities and messy camp games?
+If so, they will need the appropriate clothing

 - Insect repellant